Last updated on 2026-04-08

 Program Overview

 The General Insurance and Risk Management Diploma at BCIT is designed to equip students with the essential skills and knowledge needed to thrive in the insurance industry.
-This full-time program spans two years and is delivered in person at the Burnaby and Downtown Vancouver campuses.
-Students will gain practical experience in various aspects of insurance, including claims investigation, marketing, and risk management.
-The program is closely aligned with industry needs, ensuring that graduates are well-prepared to enter the workforce.
-With a focus on real-world applications, students will have opportunities to network with industry professionals and participate in events that enhance their learning experience.
+This full-time program spans two years and focuses on practical experience in areas such as claims investigation, insurance product marketing, and risk management.
+Graduates are well-prepared to take the national GRMI exams and have completed a significant portion of the Chartered Insurance Professional (CIP) courses.
+The program emphasizes real-world applications and networking opportunities, ensuring students are ready for a successful career in this dynamic field.

 Program Structure

-The General Insurance and Risk Management Diploma program is structured to provide a comprehensive education over a two-year period.
-Key details include:
+The General Insurance and Risk Management Diploma is structured to provide a comprehensive education over a two-year period.
+Key features of the program include:

 - Delivery Format: In-person classes